LoveDaisy/RainbowCoronaSimulation/README.md

 My simulation is based on Lorenz-Mie theory.
 See [Mie scattering](https://en.wikipedia.org/wiki/Mie_scattering) for detail.
 And there is a [draft](Computation%20of%20Mie%20Theory.md) containing all mathematics.
+All colors are rendered with my [color science tools](https://github.com/LoveDaisy/ColorScienceUtils), which converts spectra into RGB colors.

 ## Rainbow